srlMW/MWs-Mega-Miner/README.md

-#MWs Mega Miner
+#MWs Mega Miner (SRL6)
-Uses advanced human-like mechanics to powermine your selected ore with extremely blazing xp rates
+  Incorporates a superior human-like gameplay system to powermine your selected ore with blazing experience rates.